firebase/extensions/firestore-send-email/README.md

 * Email documents collection: What is the path to the collection that contains the documents used to build and send the emails?

 * Default FROM address: The email address to use as the sender's address (if it's not specified in the added email document).
 You can optionally include a name with the email address (`Friendly Firebaser <foobar@example.com>`).
+This parameter does not work with [Gmail SMTP](https://nodemailer.com/usage/using-gmail/).

 * Default REPLY-TO address: The email address to use as the reply-to address (if it's not specified in the added email document).